mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 - Monitor arm: Ergotron HX HD
 - PSU: SilverStone Platinum PS-ST55F-PT 550W

 The OS disk is most often the bottleneck in my workflows, so I got the best of the best there.

 The CPU is pretty fast but not top of the line.
 When I'm buying CPUs, I look at benchmarks and try to pick something that's 80-90% as good as the best possible option but at 50% or less of top-end prices.

-### Learning to use an ultrawide monitor
+## Learning to use an ultrawide monitor

+My dad said, "Given the amount of time you'll spend looking at your monitor, you might as well invest a lot in a good one."
+At the time, a "good" monitor was a 17" CRT.

 I haven't received most of the components yet, but I already set up the monitor, and it's really nice.